The Mouth-Body Connection

 So How Does Gum Disease Affect My Whole Health?

-Beyond potentially saving your teeth from falling out and your gums from being damaged, there are several reasons to put extra effort in protecting yourself against gum disease.
-Below are a few examples of the real connection between your oral health and overall body health.
+Beyond saving your teeth and gums from damage, there are several reasons to protect yourself against gum disease.
+Here are a few examples of the connection between your oral and overall body health.

 Heart Disease

-According to the American Academy of Periodontology, people with periodontal disease are almost twice as likely to have corony artery disease (heart disease).
-While it might always be the case, investing in preventive dental work is a short-term plan that could have great long-term oral health dividends.
+According to the American Academy of Periodontology, people with periodontal disease are almost twice as likely to have coronary artery disease (heart disease).
+While it might not always be the case, investing in preventive dental work is a short-term plan that could have great long-term oral health dividends.

 Diabetes & Blood Sugar Control